Company logo | Codica

 Tech stack for developing a cross-platform application

-React Native
+React Native (JavaScript)

 Let's take a look at the physics of React Native in the image below.
-The idea behind React Native is to combine two separate pieces - JavaScript code and Native code and make them work together.
+The idea behind React Native is to combine two separate pieces - JavaScript code and native code and make them work together.
 This combination is handled by a set of programs called Bridge.

 Basic overview of React Native architecture